 The licensor was also granted a preemptive right to acquire such shares or other equity securities that may be issued from time to time by us while the licensor remains the owner of any equity securities of our company.
 Further, if we issue equity securities at a price per share that is less than the price paid by purchasers in a transaction for aggregate consideration of at least \$5,000,000 (the "Investment Price"), then the number of shares owned by licensee will be increased upon such issuance.
-The amount of the increase will be determined by multiplying the number of shares then owned by the licensor by a fraction; the numerator of which will be equal to the number of shares of our common stock outstanding immediately after the issuance of additional shares of our common stock, and the denominator of which will be equal to the sum of (i) the number of shares of our common stock outstanding immediately prior to the issuance of additional shares of our common stock plus (ii) the number of shares of our common stock which the aggregate consideration for the total number of additional shares of our common stock so issued would purchase at the Investment Price.
+The amount of the increase will be determined by multiplying the number of shares then owned by the licensor by a fraction; the numerator of which will be equal to the number of shares of our common stock outstanding immediately after the issuance of additional shares of our common stock outstanding immediately afters of our common stock price of shares of our common stock price of additional shares of our common stock which the aggregate consideration for the total number of additional shares of our common stock which the aggregate accuration for the total number of additional shares of our common stock so issued would purchase at the Investment Price.

 On June 10, 2020, we obtained two additional royalty-bearing exclusive worldwide licenses from the licensor to a therapy named AL001.
 One of the additional licenses is for the treatment of neurodegenerative diseases excluding Alzheimer's disease and the other license is for the treatment of psychiatric diseases and disorders.
 AL001 is an ionic cocrystal of lithium.
 There are certain license fees and milestone payments required to be paid for the licensing of the AL001 technology, pursuant to the terms of the Standard Exclusive License Agreements with Sublicensing Terms, both dated June 10, 2020 and effective nunc pro tunc November 1, 2019, with the licensor and the University of South Florida (the "June AL001 License Agreements").
 Under each of the June AL001 License Agreements, a royalty payment of 3% is required on net sales of products developed from the licensed technology.
 For the two additional AL001 licenses, in the aggregate, we are required to pay initial license fees of \$20,000 no later than November 1, 2020.
-Additionally, under each of the June AL001 License Agreements, we are required to pay milestone payments on the due dates to the license of the technology, as follows:
+Additionally, under each of the June AL001 License Agreements, we are required to pay milestone payments on the due dates to the licensor for the license of the technology, as follows: